-How to set up a dogcam with Tailscale, a Raspberry Pi, and Motion
+Set up a dogcam with Tailscale, Raspberry Pi, and Motion

 Tailscale makes it easy to setup a dogcam that you can securely access from anywhere.

 Unlike an off-the-shelf dogcam, with Tailscale you don’t need to trust a third-party service, or risk exposing a camera inside your home to the public internet.
 Every connection on Tailscale is encrypted and entirely private to your network.

 Before you begin this guide, you’ll need two things:

 - A Raspberry Pi with Wi-Fi/Ethernet capabilities (e.g. Raspberry Pi 3 B+)